MichaeltheCoder7/Supernova/README.md

 **Clear Hash**
 Clear the hash tables.

+**Threads**
+Configure the number of CPUs to use.
+More CPUs would increase the strength of the engine.
+The default is 1 CPU.

 **Ponder**
 Does not change anything.
 It's there to notify the GUI that Supernova can ponder.